CosmoLike/cocoa/README.md

     source setup_cocoa_installation_packages

-This script decompress the data files and install all packages that may have been left out in the Conda/Docker/Homebrew/Manual installation.
-File decompression should only take a few minutes, while package installation time may range from a few minutes (if installation via *Conda*, *Docker* or *Homebrew* was selected in the previous section) to more than one hour (if installation *via Cocoa's internal scripts and cache* was selected in the previous section).
+(**expert**) This script decompress the data files and install all packages that may have been left out in the Conda/Docker/Homebrew/Manual installation.
+File decompression should only take a few minutes, while package installation time may range from a few minutes (if installation via *Conda*, *Docker* or *Homebrew* was selected) to more than one hour (if installation *via Cocoa's internal scripts and cache* was selected).

 Finally, type

     source compile_external_modules

-to compile CAMB/CLASS/Planck..
+to compile CAMB, CLASS, Planck and Polychord.

-(**expert**) The script [compile_external_modules](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/compile_external_modules) will compile Camb, Planck, Class, and Polychord.
-If the user wants to later recompile just one of these packages, then read the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#compile_separatelly).
+(**expert**) If the user wants recompile just one of these packages, read the appendix [Compiling Boltzmann, CosmoLike and Likelihood codes separatelly](#compile_separatelly).

 ## Running Cobaya Examples <a name="cobaya_base_code_examples"></a>

-Let's recap, assuming the user opted for the easier *Conda installation*, and located the terminal at the folder *where Cocoa was cloned*.
-This is how users can run a basic Cobaya example:
+Assuming the user opted for the easier *Conda installation* and located the terminal at the folder *where Cocoa was cloned*, this is how to run some example YAML files we provide (*no Cosmolike code involved*):

 **Step 1 of 5**: activate the conda environment